ionic-team/stencil/readme.md

 Stencil also enables a number of key capabilities on top of Web Components, in particular Server Side Rendering (SSR) without the need to run a headless browser, pre-rendering, and objects-as-properties (instead of just strings).

-*Note: Stencil and [Ionic](https://ionicframework.com/) are completely independent projects.
-Stencil does not prescribe any specific UI framework, but Ionic is the largest user of Stencil (today!)*
+*Note: Stencil and [Ionic Framework](https://ionicframework.com/) are completely independent projects.
+Stencil does not prescribe any specific UI framework, but Ionic Framework is the largest user of Stencil (today!)*

 ## Why Stencil?